 International Letters and Cultures, BA

-The BA in international letters and cultures is a degree program grounded in the advanced study of at least one foreign language; it is not recommended for first-year students.
+The BA in international letters and cultures is a degree program grounded in the advanced study of at least one foreign language.

 The program is more transcultural and transdisciplinary than a traditional languages and literatures degree program and is designed to encourage students to explore and challenge the traditional boundaries of cultures, texts and disciplines.
 Students work closely with faculty and advisors to choose a program that combines study and research in a minimum of two cultures or disciplines, or in both.

 Students must meet with an advisor in the School of International Letters and Cultures to discuss this degree option.
 It is not recommended for first-year students.

 In addition to the guidelines in the Concurrent Program Options section below, students interested in pursuing concurrent or second baccalaureate degrees in The College of Liberal Arts and Sciences are advised to visit The College's website for more information and requirements.

 All students are required to meet general university admission requirements.

 ASU is committed to helping students thrive by offering tools that allow personalization of the transfer path to ASU.
 Students may use the Transfer Map search to outline a list of recommended courses to take prior to transfer.